getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 # You Don't Know JS: ES6 & Beyond
 # Chapter 3: Organization

 Some of the most important changes in ES6 involve improved support for the patterns we already commonly use to organize JavaScript functionality.
-This chapter will explore Iterators, Generators, Modules, and Classes.
+This chapter will explore iterators, generators, modules, and classes.

 ## Iterators

 An *iterator* is a structured pattern for pulling information from a source in one-at-a-time fashion.
 This pattern has been around programming for a long time.
 And to be sure, JS developers have been ad hoc designing and implementing iterators in JS programs since before anyone can remember, so it's not at all a new topic.

 What ES6 has done is introduce an implicit standardized interface for iterators.
-Many of the built in data structures in JavaScript will now expose an iterator implementing this standard.
+Many of the built-in data structures in JavaScript will now expose an iterator implementing this standard.
 And you can also construct your own iterators adhering to the same standard, for maximal interoperability.

 Iterators are a way of organizing ordered, sequential, pull-based consumption of data.

 For example, you may implement a utility that produces a new unique identifier each time it's requested.
 Or you may produce an infinite series of values that rotate through a fixed list, in round-robin fashion.
 Or you could attach an iterator to a database query result to pull out new rows one at a time.

-Though not as common a usage of iterators to this point in JS, iterators can also be thought of as controlling behavior one step at a time.
+Although they have not commonly been used in JS in such a manner, iterators can also be thought of as controlling behavior one step at a time.
 This can be illustrated quite clearly when considering generators (see "Generators" later in this chapter), though you can certainly do the same without generators.

 ### Interfaces